SeanFromIT/studentloanbilltracker/USCongress.md

 Bipartisan bill to reduce the FAFSA from 108 questions to 2.

 Status: 1/7/2015 - Stuck in the Senate Committee on Health, Education, Labor and Pensions.

-**<a id="s2230" target="_blank" href="https://www.congress.gov/bill/113th-congress/senate-bill/2230">S. 2230 (Investing in Student Success Act of 2014)</a>** -
-Rubio's Income Share Arrangement (ISA) legislation touted by Purdue's Mitch Daniels wherein investors could finance college for a student and the student would agree to pay back a percentage of income for a fixed number of years.
-The investors only earn a profit if the student is successful.
-This model has been attempted in the past by companies like <a href="https://en.wikipedia.org/wiki/MyRichUncle">Iempower (MyRichUncle)</a> and more recently <a href="http://opinionator.blogs.nytimes.com/2011/05/30/instead-of-student-loans-investing-in-futures/">Lumni</a>.
-It's also known as human capital investment.

-Status: 4/9/2014 - Stuck in the Senate Committee on Finance.

 **<a id="s1266" target="_blank" href="https://www.congress.gov/bill/113th-congress/senate-bill/1266">S. 1266 (Federal Student Loan Refinancing Act)</a>** -